qqqlab/ESP32_SoftWire/README.md

 The library reaches up to 3 MHz I2C clock speed.
 No fancy bits and bobs: no timeouts, no clock stretching, blocking only...
 Made for fast IMU sensor reading were an occasional missed read does not matter, but bus hangups do matter.

-Tested on ESP32, might work on other ESP32 variants.
+Tested on ESP32, probably works on ESP32-S3 and ESP32-C3, might work on other ESP32 variants.

 Limitation: pins 0-31 only